-As part of the City of Springfield's continuing efforts to develop robust long-term strategic planning initiatives, I present to you the FY20-FY24 Capital Improvement Plan (CIP).
+As part of the City of Springfield's continuing efforts to develop robust long-term strategic planning initiatives, I present to you the FY21-FY25 Capital Improvement Plan (CIP).
 The CIP includes a list of all capital improvement needs throughout the City, and the estimated costs associated with these projects.
-The estimated cost for all requested projects totals \$843.9 million.
-The highest priority projects, those that are most highly ranked on the eight evaluative criteria used to analyze projects, and which best support the Mayor's strategic priorities, total \$263.8 million.
+The estimated cost for all requested projects totals \$854.4 million.
+The highest priority, "Grade A" projects, those that are most highly ranked on the eight evaluative criteria used to analyze projects, and which best support the Mayor's strategic priorities, total \$263.7 million.
 These projects include investments in public safety, upgrades to our schools, and projects aimed at driving economic development.

-The City of Springfield will pass a milestone in Fiscal Year 2019.
-This decade began with the City facing a host of natural and man-made disasters.
-A little more than a decade ago, Springfield regained control of its financial destiny, following the disbandment of the Finance Control Board in June 2009.
+The past decade began with Springfield facing a host of natural and man-made disasters.
+Springfield had just regained control of its financial destiny, following the disbandment of the Finance Control Board in June 2009.
 In the following years, Springfield had to weather the worst economy since the Great Depression, and a tornado that tore through the City in June 2011.
-Despite these trials, through strong fiscal management policies and the strategic use of capital investment, Springfield is ending the decade with the strongest bond rating in its history, a stabilization reserve of almost \$50 million, and over \$825 million in new capital investments in public infrastructure throughout the City.
+Despite these trials, through strong fiscal management policies and the strategic use of capital investment, Springfield closed the decade with the strongest bond rating in its history, a stabilization reserve of almost \$50 million, and over \$825 million in new capital investments in public infrastructure throughout the City.